Issues

 Care for God's Creation

 The beauty of nature surrounding us in the Pacific Northwest provides us with inspiration and is a sure sign of God’s love.
 Yet while our corner of the world holds much beauty, we know not all is right with our planet.
+As a faith that believes we are all brothers and sisters, we also recognize that policy decisions at every level in the United States have global impact, with much of the harm borne by countries without the resources to adapt to a rapidly changing climate.

 Here in Washington, the state’s Catholic bishops have regularly worked to boost care for creation in our own backyard, including the development of the groundbreaking 2001 pastoral letter “The Columbia River Watershed: Caring for Creation and the Common Good.”
 This important document stated, “the common good demands a proper respect for the land, the air and the water to assure that when we have passed through this land it remains habitable and productive for those who come after us.”